 DeFi protocols, staking services

 But cost isn't the only variable.
 Regulatory risk, operational capability, asset coverage, and integration with existing systems all factor into the total cost of ownership.
-The lowest-cost option isn't automatically the best choice.
+A lower quoted fee isn't automatically the better outcome once regulatory risk, operational capability, and integration are weighed in.

 For the C-Suite: Custody selection is a strategic decision with long-term implications.
-The 5.3x cost variance makes platform choice material to returns.
-Consider multi-custodian architecture: traditional institutions for tokenized securities (low cost, regulatory familiarity), crypto-native platforms for broader exposure (technology capability, asset coverage).
-Budget 15-25 bps for comprehensive institutional custody.
+Pricing differences across providers are material to returns, but they are bespoke and quote-driven rather than published.
+Consider multi-custodian architecture: traditional institutions for tokenized securities (regulatory familiarity, balance-sheet strength), crypto-native and OCC-chartered platforms for broader exposure (technology capability, expanding asset coverage).
+Request a written, itemized fee schedule for your specific asset mix and volume before comparing providers.

 Disclaimer: This article is for informational purposes only and does not constitute investment advice.
 Investment in tokenized assets involves significant risks including regulatory, market, liquidity, and operational risks.
 Past performance is not indicative of future results.
-Greenwich Sound Capital LLC is a fee-only, fiduciary advisory firm with no platform affiliations or vendor incentives.
+Greenwich Sound Capital LLC is an independent fiduciary advisory firm, compensated on an advisory-fee basis, with no platform affiliations or vendor incentives.